Home » Blog » Gift Ideas for Home Canners (Holiday 2025 Update)

 canning tools in a pink fabric gift basket

-Large Stockpot: Perfect for simmering a large batch of tomato sauce or making chicken stock.
+• Large Stainless Steel Stockpot: Multi-use for simmering a large batch of tomato sauce or making chicken stock.
 It can double as a water bath canner by adding a rack on the bottom.

 • Foley Food Mill: A food mill has a bowl with holes in the bottom and a crank with a blade that crushes the food and feeds the puree through the holes, leaving behind the seeds and skins.

-• Kitchen Aid Food Strainer: An attachment that works with a Kitchen Aid mixer that separates the skins and seeds from the pulp.
+• Kitchen Aid Food Strainer: Perfect for those with a stand mixer.
+This attachment separates tomato skins and seeds from the pulp.

-Stainless Steel Prep Bowls are ideal for holding big batches of food, are lightweight, easy to clean, and will not stain or retain food odors.
+• Stainless Steel Prep Bowls: Ideal for holding big batches of food, are lightweight, they are easy to clean, and will not stain or retain food odors.

-Large Colanders helps rinse and drain large amounts of fruit or vegetables.
+• Large Colander: Useful for rinsing and draining large amounts of fruit or vegetables.

 10 Cookie Mix in a Jar Recipes eBook